bombcheck/esp8266_milight_hub/README.md

+Fork of [sidoh's great work](https://github.com/sidoh/esp8266_milight_hub) to fix some things and hopefully pushing the boundaries of MiLights possibilities.

 # esp8266_milight_hub
 This is a replacement for a Milight/LimitlessLED remote/gateway hosted on an ESP8266.
 Leverages [Henryk Plötz's awesome reverse-engineering work](https://hackaday.io/project/5888-reverse-engineering-the-milight-on-air-protocol).